rdvnnl/kotlin-web-site/docs/topics/properties.md

 ### Backing fields

-In Kotlin, accessors use backing fields to hold the property's value in memory.
-Backing fields are useful when you want to add extra logic to your getter and setter, or when you want to trigger an additional action whenever the property changes.
+In Kotlin, accessors use backing fields to store the property's value in memory.
+Backing fields are useful when you want to add extra logic to a getter or setter, or when you want to trigger an additional action whenever the property changes.

 You can't declare backing fields directly.
 Kotlin generates them only when necessary.
 You can reference the backing field